5 New Divorce Tax Rules That Could Leave You With A Huge Financial Disadvantage

 As of the first day of the year, this is no longer the situation.
 Individuals receiving alimony will no longer have to pay taxes on their received amount.
 Those paying alimony will no longer be able to write it off.
 This is all due to the 2017 tax law rewrites, which reconfigured many different tax policies around the country.

 As a result of this change, it's expected that high-income spouses will fight to pay less alimony since the government will no longer help cover these payments via deduction.
-While those that receive alimony will no longer be taxed on the money, they may be seeing a whole lot less come their way in general.
+While those who receive alimony will no longer be taxed on the money, they may be seeing a whole lot less come their way in general.

 This could significantly impact women, who on average see their incomes fall steeply following a divorce.
 It could turn divorce proceedings even uglier, as the fight over alimony payments is now much more high-stakes.
 This is a huge, huge change in the realm of divorce law, and the government is set to benefit.